For many living in Haiti, the earthquake in August 2021 is not the first crisis they have faced.

-On January 12 2010, a powerful 7.0 magnitude earthquake struck Haiti, just south of the capital Port-au-Prince.
+On 12 January 2010, a powerful 7.0 magnitude earthquake struck Haiti, just south of the capital.
 Around 230,000 people were estimated to have been killed and another 2 million displaced from their homes.
 The country was left reeling from disaster.

 With decades of experience helping Haiti recover from conflict and instability, UNICEF was already on the ground when the earthquake hit.
 We rapidly scaled up our work to meet the critical needs of Haiti’s children in the aftermath of emergency.